ansible/jewel/README.md

 There are two times these variables are checked.
 First when we run `make docker-compose` an additional step to initialize any containers will be run.
 These steps vary per container type but all are idempotent so running them multiple times should not cause issues.

-Secondly, we have a plumb playbook which will configure your Gateway instance to use the containers.
+Secondly, we have a plumb playbook which will configure your gateway instance to use the containers.
 When running the plumb playbook this will only plumb for containers which are initialized.

 In addition to this file, there is a file `tools/ansible/vars/container_config.yml` which has default information for the various services.
 These allow for further customization of the containers (such as default account credentials for services or exposed ports and image versions, etc).

 In the following sections of this document we will discuss individual integrations and some of the extended variables which can be set in your container-startup.yml to override the defaults in `tools/ansible/vars/container_config.yml`

 ### SAML and OIDC Integration
-Keycloak can be used as both a SAML and OIDC provider and can be used to test Gateway social auth.
-This section describes how to build a reference Keycloak instance and plumb it with Gateway for testing purposes.
+Keycloak can be used as both a SAML and OIDC provider and can be used to test gateway social auth.
+This section describes how to build a reference Keycloak instance and plumb it with gateway for testing purposes.

 _Note_: If you are using M1 Mac, refer to building [keycloak image for M1](./docs/keycloak_on_m1.md) documentation.